 What can be automated will be automated.
 It’s not science fiction anymore as what JD.com (link to video) and Amazon (view their automated warehouse at work) show in their warehouses.
 There’s no stopping this because using robots and automation is efficient,.

 Understanding or being aware of the trends can better prepare businesses for the future.
 It’s especially the case in the supply chain and logistics industry and businesses that have such functions.
 Out of over 2 million companies in Australia, more than.

-Risks are always present in any kind of workplace.
-Warehouse hazards are especially common in dynamic operations wherein there are a lot of objects and movements.
-As more objects and movements are introduced, collisions are getting more likely.
-These collisions result.
+Risks are always present around any kind of workplace hazard.
+Warehouse hazards are especially common in dynamic operations wherein there are a lot of objects, movements and moving parts.
+As more objects and movements are introduced, collisions are getting more likely..